JetBrains/ideavim/README.md

 ------------

 Use the IDE's plugin manager to install the latest version of the plugin.
-Start the IDE normally and enable the Vim emulation using "Tools | VIM Emulator" menu item.
+Start the IDE normally and enable the Vim emulation using "Tools | Vim Emulator" menu item.
 At this point you must use Vim keystrokes in all editors.

-If you wish to disable the plugin, select the "Tools | VIM Emulator" menu so it is unchecked.
+If you wish to disable the plugin, select the "Tools | Vim Emulator" menu so it is unchecked.
 At this point IDE will work with it's regular keyboard shortcuts.